 The season of Hajj is approaching.
 These days, pilgrims are preparing for this blessed trip.
-They get ready for gathering in Makkah and the sacred places to respond to Allah’s invitation to visit His House; an invitation announced by Prophet Ibrahim and then renewed by Prophet Muhammad (peace be upon both of them).
+They get ready for gathering in Makkah and the sacred places in response to Allah’s invitation to visit His House; an invitation announced by Prophet Ibrahim and then renewed by Prophet Muhammad (peace be upon both of them).

 Hadiths about Hajj